sitedata/checklyhq.com/site/content/blog/opinionated-list-skills-for-devops-2018.md

 ## 8. CI/CD

 Continuous Integration and Continuous Deployment only at place eight?
 That should be number one, right?
 Actually, no. Without understanding how databases and migrations work I dare you to create a useful deployment pipeline.
-Without understanding how HTTP works and how sessions are (not) handles, I dare you to do continuous deployment without interrupting users and generally creating a very bad time for your customers and coworkers.
+Without understanding how HTTP works and how sessions are (not) handled, I dare you to do continuous deployment without interrupting users and generally creating a very bad time for your customers and coworkers.

 > 💡 Master doing things manually.
 Understand them deeply.
 Only then automate them.

+## 9. Git

+I started with CVS and SVN.
+They are pretty fine source code versioning tools.
+But Git is way more than that in a DevOps context.
+Git (with Github or Gitlab or any hosted platform) is now your bookkeeper, collaboration platform, todo list and many more things.
+Versioning is just one part of it.
+Learn it.

+> 💡 Reset, rebase and merge fixes can be tricky.
+There is no shame in using a UI tool.

-## 9. Risk assessment
+## 10. Risk assessment

 Isn’t this part of deploying?
 Kind of, but with added security and business insights.
 As you and your organisation mature you will have to judge whether the path you are taking is safe, secure and even legal in the broadest sense.
 Storing those user files in S3?
 Porting production backups to test environments?